awjchen/SonoCleaner/doc/usersGuide.md

 the other high-curvature points until it finds a suitable partner.
 If there is a suitable partner, it processes them and proceeds to the earliest of the remaining high-curvature points.
-If the program cannot find a match for the first point, the program discards the first point and proceeds with the next earliest point.
-A consequence of this simplistic search is that any error in the labelling of a level-shift is more likely to affect the labelling of subsequent
+If the program cannot find a match for the first point, the program discards the first point and begins the search again.
+A consequence of this simplistic search is that any error in the labelling of a level-shift is more likely to affect the labelling of subsequent level-shifts.
-level-shifts: if the labelling procedure does not fail, fine; but if it does, it may do so catastrophically.
+This means that if the labelling procedure fails, it may do so catastrophically (but in also in a noticeable way).

 As in the automatic procedure for eliminating level-shifts, we must accept total changes in slope "close enough" to zero in order to account for random noise.